AbdelrhmanSror/springboot-backend/README.md

-# Connect to the Internet -Back End Part
+# Customer Springboot Application

 * Customer back end application using springboot building RESTful Web Services that we can contact with using API and  front end applications.
 * Customer back end plays the whole role starting from loading the database and run filtration on it based state of the phone number and country which is from.

+# Connect to the Internet -Back End Part

  It leverages the following components :